Did you know that limping, anxiety, reduced appetite and even diarrhea can be signs of back pain in dogs?

 Acupuncture helps reduce the inflammation and pain associated with IVDD.
 It stimulates damaged nerves and muscles, improving circulation.
 For IVDD, needles go at the top of the spine between the shoulders and above the pelvis.

 This can be such a relaxing process that your dog may even fall asleep.
-Details of acupuncture’s exact benefits for IVDD are still being researched.
-However, studies so far have shown positive results.
+Researchers continue to look at acupuncture’s exact benefits for IVDD.
+But so far studies have shown positive results.

 Electro-acupuncture (EAP) is a more recent holistic IVDD treatment.
 With EAP, a machine sends small electric pulses through the needles into the muscles.
 Recent studies show that EAP is more effective than surgery for treating IVDD.